Medigap Plan A – Medicare Supplement

 Learn More About Medicare Supplement Plan A

 Medigap Plan A offers basic service coverage to the policyholder.
-It is also referred to as the Basic Supplemental Insurance Plan.
-The coverage provided is less than the other plans, but premiums are more affordable.
-An advantage to Plan A is that you won’t have to pay for benefits you don’t think you’ll use.
-This can also result in extra costs should you need more service however.
+An advantage to Plan A is that you might not have to pay for benefits you don’t think you’ll use.
+On the other hand, this could also result in extra cost, should you need more services.
 If you feel you need only basic coverage and can assume the remaining risk yourself, Plan A might be a good choice for you.

-It can be difficult to determine which plan is right for you, and not all providers offer all of the Medicare Supplement Plans.
-Our licensed sales agents can help you find the plan that best fits your needs and budget.
-Most insurance carriers offer a variety of plans, so our licensed sales agents can help you shop around for the best price.
+It can be difficult to determine which plan is right for you, and not all insurance carriers offer all of the Medicare supplement plans.
+Most insurance carriers offer a variety of plans, and our licensed sales agents can help you find the plan that would best meet your needs.